-J. Erik Jonsson University Professor of Urban Systems and Operations Research
+J. Erik Jonsson University Professor of Urban Systems and Operations Research, Emeritus

 Professor Blumstein's research over the past twenty years has covered many aspects of criminal justice phenomena and policy, including crime measurement, criminal careers, sentencing, deterrence and incapacitation, prison populations, flow through the system, demographic trends, juvenile violence and drug-enforcement policy.
 He was also director of the National Consortium on Violence Research (NCOVR), a multi-university initiative funded by the National Science Foundation and headquartered at the Heinz College.